1. Scope

 6.2.
 For written orders, the BF order form must be used, which will be sent to the Customer by the BF ticket office by post together with the order documents if requested and if written orders have previously been placed.
 Orders written freely by hand cannot be processed on principle.
 In the event of orders written freely by hand, BF will not be obliged to clarify any queries.

 6.3.
-Upon submitting a written order that is received by the BF ticket office, the Purchaser transmits his/her ticket wishes for the Bayreuther Festspiele 2024 to BF (request to receive an offer).
-If BF can fulfil the Customer’s request either in whole or in part, including the requested alternatives, the Customer will receive an invoice in accordance with Section 3.1.
+Upon submitting a written order that is received by the BF ticket office, the Purchaser transmits his/her ticket wishes for the 2025 Bayreuther Festspiele to BF (request to receive an offer).
+If BF can fulfil the Customer’s request, including his/her alternative requests, either in whole or in part, the Customer will receive an invoice in accordance with Section 3.1.

 6.4.
 The regulations of Sections 5.3. to 5.5. apply mutatis mutandis.
 In deviation from 5.3. sentence 3, the declaration can also be submitted as a physical copy by post by means of a form sent alongside the invoice.